Hello to first (and second) time folks!

 Main Service at 11am

-Children’s & Youth Religious Education 11:20am from Sanctuary on RE Sundays
+Children’s & Youth Religious Education 11:00am in lower level/main building on RE Sundays (Please Check Calendar)

 Adult Meditation at 10am in Annex